 We’ve already established why getting links can help your eCommerce store increase its visibility and help you rank higher.

 What we need to note is that both internal links, that you include in one page of your website to another page or resource of your website, as well as inbound links, that are links from other websites, can help your eCommerce SEO, as well as boost the effectiveness of your content marketing.

 On the other hand, it’s also important to highlight that, when it comes to link building, especially if our product pages or category pages are the most important ones – and the ones we’d like to have backlinks to – it can be tricky to get links back to those pages.

 For that reason, we have to find an alternative way of generating backlinks and improving our website’s overall authority and trustworthiness.

-Many businesses might focus on a number of link building strategies like finding broken links, or looking for unlinked brand mentions, etc.
+Many businesses might focus on a number of link building strategies like finding broken links (error 404 not found), or looking for unlinked brand mentions, etc.